eckelcu/edm-internet-drafts/draft-eckel-edm-find-code.md

 ## GitHub Repository

 A [GitHub repository](https://docs.github.com/en/github/getting-started-with-github/quickstart/create-a-repo#create-a-repository) should be setup for an I-D, as outlined in [Section 3.2 of RFC 8874](https://www.rfc-editor.org/rfc/rfc8874.html#section-3.2).
 The [i-d-template](https://github.com/martinthomson/i-d-template) can be used to get started.
 It provides useful features, including integration with the Datatracker (see [Datatracker](#datatracker)).
 The resulting repository should be associated with the I-D using the Datatracker `github_repo` tag.
-This should be done even if GitHub is not to be used to collaborate on the I-D.
+This may be done even if GitHub is not to be used to collaborate on the I-D.

 A GitHub repository typically exists within a [GitHub organization](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/about-organizations).
 This is not always the case (e.g., a repository in a personal GitHub account), and even when it is, the GitHub organization may not be appropriate to associated with the I-D. In the event there is an appropriate GitHub organization, it should be associated with the I-D using the Datatracker `github_org` tag.
 Examples of such GitHub organizations are: